chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 `lm(outcome ~ predictor_1 + predictor_2 + predictor_3.... , data = mydata)`

-This runs a model of the form:
+This specifies a model of the form:

 $Predicted \ outcome = a + b_1(Predictor \ 1) + b_2(Predictor \ 2) + b_3(Predictor \ 3) ...$